 Discover these 5 enemies of your dental health during the holidays and what you can do to celebrate without compromising your smile.

 1. Dental Health During and the Holidays: The sweets

 The Christmas holidays are a time of many desserts, sweets, nougats, marzipans, panettones, chocolates, donuts, cakes, and more and more sugar.
 All these Christmas delicacies have in common this ingredient that threatens oral health.

 Sugar consumption at Christmas time tends to increase in most households.
-According to a study on the average expenditure of Spanish families during Christmas celebrations, around 1 kilo of sweet products is usually consumed during the festivities.
+According to a study (Spanish link) on the average expenditure of Spanish families during Christmas celebrations, around 1 kilo of sweet products is usually consumed during the festivities.

 The high consumption of simple sugars not only affects our general health.
 This substance serves as a substrate for bacteria living in the mouth, which will take advantage of it to multiply.